cillam/cillam/README.md

 Now I'm looking for roles that combine my editorial experience with my technical skills, particularly in AI engineering or ML-focused work at a company that values transparency and collaboration.

 ### What I'm working on
-📝 PursuitDocs — A multi-agent system that automates audit proposal letters.
+📝 PursuitDocs — Automates the audit proposal letter process.
 Takes an RFP, generates a compliant proposal, and iteratively reviews it for PCAOB independence issues.
 Building with LangChain/LangGraph, Anthropic Claude API, Chroma, and a React frontend on AWS Amplify.

 🐾 Animal Shelter Analytics Platform — Full-stack app for shelter animal analytics, outcome prediction, and AI-powered adoption bio generation.
 Building with React, FastAPI, PostgreSQL, Azure Databricks, and Terraform.